Last Updated on May 31, 2021 by queenie mak

 Lamma Rainbow Seafood Restaurant has exclusive ferry transportation for people who want to have seafood by the water.
 The free ferry can take you from Tsim Sha Tsui or Central and directly into Sok Kwu Wan.

 So if you plan on coming back and have seafood at the largest seafood restaurant on the island, this is an excellent option.
-Click on the photo to see an enlarged photo for ferry schedules.
+Click on the photo to see an enlarged photo for ferry schedules or see more details on my post on Lamma Island ferries.

 Tin Hau Temple at Sok Kwu Wan